DharambirAgrawal/Job-Application-Bot/extension/README.md

 - Extension only activates when user selects text
 - No data is stored locally or sent without user action

+## 📚 Documentation Map (single source)

+- Quick start, build, and troubleshooting live in this README (see Getting Started and Troubleshooting).
+- Development workflow and scripts are in this README (see Development and Available Scripts).
+- The original conversion notes are summarized below.

+## 🧭 Conversion Summary (vanilla → React)

+- Rebuilt the extension into modular React components (FloatingButton, ActionMenu, About/Preview/Toast) with reusable hooks (dragging, selection, modals, toasts).
+- Centralized configuration and feature flags in [src/config/index.js](src/config/index.js).
+- Added service layer for API and document handling, Tailwind v4 styling, and Vite for fast builds.
+- Preserved feature parity (floating UI, selection-driven actions, cover-letter generation, downloads) while improving animations, accessibility, and error handling.
+- Added lazy loading for heavier portals (About, Profile) to minimize impact on page performance.
 - All API calls are logged to console for transparency
 - Host permissions are minimal and scoped
 - No tracking or analytics